-You'll likely see something similar this Christmas as many will resort to the phone.
+You can expect something similar this Christmas, as many will resort to the possibility of using the telephone.
 Teams also offers the possibility of a stable connection via video chat.
 This tool is already used in many companies and is available alongside Word, PowerPoint, Excel and many more.
 Included with Office 365 license.
 So if you already have one of these tools on your computer, Teams is probably already installed.
 Then just open your Start menu and type teams.in the search bar

 If you have a Mac or Linux operating system, you can sign in to Office 365 through the browser and use the simplified browser versions of the tools.

 Possibly you don't even have Microsoft Office and buying a license just for this one tool is not an argument.